-Recollections of the Coronation Day of Queen Elizabeth II, June 2nd 1953
+The Coronation Day of Queen Elizabeth II, June 2nd 1953: recollections

-What surprises me in retrospect is that the train into London and on the way home didn't seem to be crowded.
-Neither did the train going.
+What surprises me about the journey in retrospect is that the train into London and on the way home didn't seem particularly crowded.
 It is possible that my father's firm laid on some sort of social before and after the event such that we arrived early and left after the crowds had gone.
 Certainly the streets were thick with crowds, and there was a significant boost in television sales so that people could watch the coronation in their own homes.

 Cheering the Queen in the pouring rain